dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 Download and install R from https://www.r-project.org/ and then download and install RStudio Desktop from https://www.rstudio.com/products/rstudio/.
 A step-by-step guide on how to install R and R Studio (with images) can be found in Annex 1.

-It is important to use a current version of R software (we currently recommend R-4.1.1).
-Although there have been a number of releases since 4.4.1,  we have found that some of the later versions cause the r-scripts to run slower within the QGIS toolbox.
+It is important to use a current version of R software (we currently recommend R-4.1.3).
+Although there have been a number of releases since 4.1.3,  we have found that some of the later versions cause the r-scripts to run considerably slower within the QGIS toolbox.
 If you already have R installed, the R version can be easily checked on the text within the ‘R Console’ box at the beginning of a new session (see Figures below for standalone R and  R Studio).
 You can have multiple versions of R installed on your computer at a time so if you don’t have this version.

 |image5_orig|